A beginner's guide to buying bitcoin

 Bitcoin hasn't always been so popular.
 When it first came to be over a decade ago, it was considered nothing more than an interesting monetary experiment.
 But, in the last few years, cryptocurrencies have taken off.
 Now, more people than ever are investing in cryptos like Bitcoin.

-Are you looking to get started with crypto but not sure where to start?
+Are you looking to get started with crypto but not sure where to begin?
 Then you're in the right place.
-In this Cryptocurrency Explained, I will tell you everything you need to know about buying crypto, and how to stay safe while doing it.
+In this comprehensive beginner's guide to cryptocurrency, I will tell you everything you need to know about buying crypto, and how to stay safe while doing it.

 What are cryptocurrencies?

-Cryptocurrency is a form of digital or virtual currency that can be exchanged for goods, services, and other forms of money online.
-The "crypto" in cryptocurrency comes from the mathematical field cryptography, which is used to ensure transactions are secure and cannot be counterfeited.
+A cryptocurrency is a form of digital or virtual currency that can be exchanged for goods, services, and other forms of money online.
+The "crypto" in cryptocurrency comes from the mathematical field of cryptography, which is used to ensure transactions are secure and cannot be counterfeited.

 Essentially, cryptocurrencies eliminate the middlemen, like banks, and allow users to make transactions directly with one another.
 They are also independent of countries’ monetary policies that can increase inflation or cause depreciation.
 The peer-to-peer nature of cryptocurrency drastically reduces the costs associated with traditional financial services and allows for the creation of innovative new financial products.